cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 Use a separate page for:

-* Existing walls and features to be demolished,&nbsp;
+* existing walls and features to be demolished,&nbsp;
-* Existing walls and features that will remain,&nbsp;
+* existing walls and features that will remain,&nbsp;
-* Your proposed floor plan.
+* and your proposed floor plan.

 ### 4. Elevation Plan